Medication Self-Assessment Guidelines

 Institute of Safe Medication Practices

 The Institute for Safe Medication Practices Canada is an independent national not-for-profit organization committed to the advancement of medication safety in all healthcare settings.
-ISMP Canada works collaboratively with the healthcare community, regulatory agencies and policy makers, provincial, national and international patient safety organizations, the pharmaceutical industry and the public to promote safe medication practices.
+ISMP Canada works collaboratively with the healthcare community, regulatory agencies and policy makers, provincial, national and international client safety organizations, the pharmaceutical industry and the public to promote safe medication practices.
 ISMP Canada’s mandate includes analyzing medication incidents, making recommendations for the prevention of harmful medication incidents, and facilitating quality improvement initiatives.

 LPN Professional Development Note